Chef Insurance

 • I make boxed meal kits in a commercial kitchen.
 These are pre-ordered through my website and social media and are delivered to clients on scheduled days.

-• I produce bottled sauces in a commercial kitchen and sell to resellers (specialty and ethnic stores, supermarkets) and also direct to end users through our website.
+• I produce bottled sauces in a commercial kitchen and sell to resellers (e.g. specialty food stores, ethnic grocery stores, chain supermarkets) and also direct to end users through our website.

-• I offer small group and private cooking classes in my community, in clients' homes, community centres and commercial kitchens.
+• I offer small group and private cooking classes (up to a max. of 25 people) in my community, in clients' homes, community centres and commercial kitchens.

 Please connect with a Success Manager for assistance if you're still not sure what to write.